 Gulf Hagas is a gorge located in the mountains of central Maine and is often referred to as the Grand Canyon of the East.
 The Gulf Hagas area is part of the Appalachian Trail corridor, which is federally owned and managed under the auspices of the National Park Service (NPS) and the Appalachian Trail Conference (ATC).
 The West Branch of the Pleasant River cuts through the earth for three miles creating a vertically walled slate gorge with numerous waterfalls.
-A trail follows the rim of the canyon offering hikers views of the falls and its geology.
-The gorge is 3 miles (4.8 km) long; the river drops 370 feet (110 m) in this distance boasting 130 feet (40 m) walls.
+A trail follows the canyon rim, offering hikers views of the falls and their geology.
+The gorge is 3 miles (4.8 km) long; the river drops 370 feet (110 m) in this distance boasting 130 foot (40 m) walls.
 Gulf Hagas is one of 14 National Natural Landmarks in the State of Maine, and is open to the public for a fee during the regular season.
 Find a Map of Gulf Hagas Here.
 Find more information on Gulf Hagas here.

 Nature Conservancy Land

-Includes The Debsconeag Lakes Wilderness Area.
+This includes The Debsconeag Lakes Wilderness Area.
 Nestled near Katahdin, just south of Baxter State Park, The Nature Conservancy’s Debsconeag Lakes Wilderness Area (DLWA) is a vital link in nearly 500,000 acres of contiguous conservation land.
 Debsconeag means "carrying place," named by native people for the portage sites where they carried their birch bark canoes around rapids and waterfalls.
-The DLWA contains the highest concentration of pristine, remote ponds in New England, as well as thousands of acres of mature forests.
+The DLWA contains the highest concentration of pristine, remote ponds in New England and thousands of acres of mature forests.

 Except for some areas around pre-existing camp lots the DLWA is managed as an ecological reserve.
-Ecological reserves are areas set aside for conservation and study of Maine’s ecosystems.
-Ideally, reserves are large enough to withstand storms, diseases and other natural disturbances and to provide secure habitat for wide-ranging species like moose, fisher, bobcat and pine marten.
+Ecological reserves are areas set aside for the conservation and study of Maine’s ecosystems.
+Ideally, reserves are large enough to withstand storms, diseases, and other natural disturbances and to provide secure habitat for wide-ranging species like moose, fisher, bobcat, and pine marten.
 Ecological reserves are important to scientists studying how nature responds to challenges such as climate change, forest pests and diseases, and airborne pollution.
 Find more information on the Debsconeags Here.

 The Appalachian Trail